I’ve decided it’s not worth getting involved with DSS tenants because of the incompetence of the local council (or at least my local council).

 The Council advise rogue tenants to remain in the property

-The tenant was receiving housing benefit, but failing to pass it onto the landlord, yet the council were still advising/helping her.
+Bear in mind, the tenant was receiving housing benefit, but failing to pass it onto the landlord, yet the council were still advising/helping her.
+Makes me feel physically sick.

-Councils have a duty to provide shelter and generally prevent homelessness, this is why they instruct tenants not to vacate the property even when they receive a notice, whether it be an eviction or repossession notice.
+Councils have a duty to provide shelter and prevent homelessness, this is why they instruct tenants not to vacate the property even when they receive a notice, whether it be an eviction or repossession notice.
+I understand the logic, but there seems to be no accountability when tenant’s go rogue, on the contrary, there seems to be a continuous stream of support, meanwhile, there are genuinely decent folk waiting for support and can’t get it (for whatever reason).

-The Council often even go as far as forcing Landlords to waste money on Court fees and also on bailiffs, even for a simple repossession.
-That’s because as soon as the tenant needs a new roof over their head, they then become the local authorities problem, and in a society where there is a huge housing shortage, that’s literally their worst nightmare.
+From my experience, the council try and prevent homelessness with delaying tactics even when they are fully aware the landlord is being royally screwed, because as soon as a social tenant needs a new roof over their head, they then become the local authorities problem, and in a society where there is a huge housing shortage, that’s literally their worst nightmare.
 They’ll literally do anything to prevent the problem from falling back onto their lap, even if it means supporting and helping tenants that are swindling their housing benefit down the shitter.

 Conclusion